MrMiner-org/TheMinerzCoin/doc/dandelion.md

 ## Usage

 TheMinerzCoin enables Dandelion++ by default.
 To disable it, start the node with `-dandelion=0` or set `dandelion=0` in `theminerzcoin.conf`.
 Use `-dandelion=1` to explicitly turn it back on.

+The timing of embargo expiration and epoch transitions now follows an exponential distribution.
+You can tune the minimum and maximum values using `-dandelionembargo=<min,max>` and `-dandelionepoch=<min,max>`.